thin-edge/thin-edge.io/docs/src/references/operation-workflow.md

   - This topic is specific to the target of the command, the requested operation and the request instance.
   - e.g. `te/device/child-xyz///cmd/configuration-update/req-123`
 - The messages published over this topic represent the current state of the command.
-  - Such a message states where the command progression is and gives all the required information to proceed.
+  - Each message indicates at which step of its progression the command is and gives all the required information to proceed.
   - e.g. `{ "status": "Requested", "target": "mosquitto", "url": "https://..." }`
 - The state messages are published as retained.
   - They capture the latest state of the operation request.